nimshav/Open-Source-Humanities/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A brief description of your project, its purpose, and its main features.
 A more complete guide will be developed in accordance with community needs and responsivness.

 ---